wp-plugins/wr-pagebuilder/README.txt

  = 2.5.1 =

- * Changed banners in back-end
+ * Minor changes in back-end setting